projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 ================

-A script `start_civ.sh` is developed to facilitate the CiV images booting process.
-It supports various options:
+The `start_civ.sh` script was developed to facilitate the CiV images booting process.
+It supports the following options:

 .. code-block:: bash